Dear Pictured Out:

 "We know that the vast majority of symptomatic patients get better with simple, straightforward treatments and don’t require surgery." says Dr. Fiechtl.
 "Sometimes providers get caught up...treating the MRI rather than the patient,"

-If you or a loved one are experiencing back pain, get help with integrated care that puts the patient first.
-Schedule a visit today.
+If you or a loved one are experiencing back pain, get help with personalized care plans that put the patient first.